Shuiye1016/BursTP/README.md

 ### Experiment Settings

-Please refer to sections 5.1.1 and 5.1.3 of the paper for details on data and parameter settings.
+Please refer to sections V.A and V.C of the paper for details on data and parameter settings.